We encourage you to take a moment to learn 21 reasons Paradigm succeeds where other adolescent treatment programs fail.

 Our team is available to answer questions and provide support to families, 24 hours a day, 7 days a week, 365 days a year.
 Our family support services are available to those who currently have a loved one in treatment and as an on-going complimentary aftercare service for all program graduates.

-At Paradigm Malibu, we are uniquely positioned to help young people meet their academic goals.
+At Paradigm Treatment, we are uniquely positioned to help young people meet their academic goals.
 Upon admission, all youth are provided with an educational assessment designed to identify their academic needs, wants and abilities.
 Students then join our on site, accelerated learning classroom, lead by a credentialed teacher.
 The teacher’s efforts are enhanced by tutors from UCLA and Pepperdine University, who provide one on one instruction as needed.
 When appropriate, with the permission of parents, the teacher will coordinate with the student’s home school to collect assignments and return the completed work for grading.
 When required, we can also provide proctored testing.
 The goal is always to get youth current, or even ahead, in their studies so that when they reintegrate they have one less stressor with which to contend.

 The academic needs of students at Paradigm vary greatly.
 We provide services to youth who excel in school and are enrolled in AP courses and youth who struggle with learning differences.
 Upon occasion, young people are not even enrolled in a school.
 In such cases, we can provide opportunities for students to earn transferable high school credits, assist in finding a new school or provide instruction for college entrance exams.
 Our small size, high staff to client ratio and wealth of resources allow us to meet each client’s unique academic needs.